Social media

 Format and length

-In general, use short, scannable text (1–3 sentences) and include images, video, GIFs, hashtags, emojis.
+In general, use short, scannable text (1–3 sentences) and include images and video.
 Remember that social media content is designed for mobile-first viewing.

 Each social media platform has its own unique features, limitations, and community norms.
 Content creators for Penn Medicine’s various social accounts should adapt their syntax and style to fit the specific platform’s requirements and maximize its engagement potential.
 For example, Twitter’s character limit necessitates concise writing, while platforms like LinkedIn prioritize a more professional tone.
 The reading level of LinkedIn content can be a little higher than the reading level of Facebook and Instagram content.